9 holiday season job search myths busted

 # 9 I CAN’T STAY FOCUSED – USE THE KISS PLEDGE FORMAT

-With the seasonal round of parties, family meals and cocktails it can be hard to stay focused.
-Use the KISS Pledge formula (it has nothing to do with mistletoe) but a good way of committing to doing one thing every day to ensure that your holiday season job search stays on track.
+With the normal seasonal round of parties, family meals and cocktails it can be hard to stay focused.
+This year it should be easier with less stress.
+Use the KISS Pledge formula (it has nothing to do with mistletoe) Keep It Super Simple, a good way of committing to doing one thing every day to ensure that your holiday season job search stays on track.
 It could be sending out a daily LinkedIn update, looking for new opportunities or reaching out to networking contacts.
 Write out your daily goal on a KISS Pledge note and stick somewhere you can see it.
 Make sure you can achieve that goal and follow through.

 Take our free Executive Presence Assessment to find out what your personal development needs are for next year and boost your holiday job search .